 On the other hand, the open spaces that would be part of the Proposed Action would benefit certain historic resources.
-Liberty Park would greatly improve the setting of 90 West Street and the Beard Building (125 Cedar Street).
+The open space on the south side of Liberty Street would greatly improve the setting of 90 West Street and the Beard Building (125 Cedar Street).
 It would also generally improve the neighborhood for all the other historic resources south of the Project Site.
 Farther north on the WTC Site, Wedge of Light Plaza would link to St. Paul's Chapel and historic resources east of the WTC Site.

 Because the proposed construction would take place within 90 feet of historic structures, adherence to Construction Protection Plans would be required to avoid potential damage to architectural resources located near the Project Site.
-(See Chapter 21, "Construction.")
+(See Chapter 21, "Construction Impacts.")